-PRAGUE, Nov 15 (Reuters) - Much of central and eastern Europe fell deeper into recession in the third quarter, hit by austerity programmes and by slowing demand for exports, with a broad economic upturn still a distant prospect.
+PRAGUE, Nov 15 (Reuters) - Central and eastern Europe mostly fell deeper into recession in the third quarter, hit by slowing demand for its exports and austerity programmes at home, with a broad economic upturn still a distant prospect.

-A widespread drought, bouts of political instability and a slowdown in main western trading partner Germany also weighed on Thursday's gross domestic product data from the region.
+A widespread drought, bouts of political instability and a slowdown in main export market Germany also weighed on Thursday's gross domestic product data from the region.